NICMx/Jool/en/usr-flags-global.md

 - Translation direction: Both
 - Source: [Issue 212]({{ site.repository-url }}/issues/212)

 Some endpoints have a nasty habit of ending TCP connections ungracefully.
 Instead of performing a standard FIN handshake (FIN, FIN-ACK, ACK), they kill half-finished packet streams abruptly (FIN, RST).
-The current NAT64 specification does not seem to consider this, so their respective NAT64 mappings stay alive for `--tcp-est-timeout` seconds.
-Since the connection is being terminated, a `--tcp-trans-timeout`-second timeout would be more appropriate.
+The current NAT64 specification does not seem to consider this, so their respective NAT64 mappings stay alive for `tcp-est-timeout` seconds.
+Since the connection is being terminated, a `tcp-trans-timeout`-second timeout would be more appropriate.
 This means these sessions stay alive for longer than they probably should.

-If you activate `--handle-rst-during-fin-rcv`, Jool will assign the transitory lifetime to connections ended with a FIN followed by a RST.
+If you activate `handle-rst-during-fin-rcv`, Jool will assign the transitory lifetime to connections ended with a FIN followed by a RST.
 This is nonstandard behavior, but should optimize pool4 utilization.

-The only known downside to activating `--handle-rst-during-fin-rcv` is that attackers can potentially terminate connections that fulfill the following conditions:
+The only known downside to activating `handle-rst-during-fin-rcv` is that attackers can potentially terminate connections that fulfill the following conditions:

-- Are idle. (more than `--tcp-trans-timeout` seconds between packets)
+- Are idle. (more than `tcp-trans-timeout` seconds between packets)
 - One endpoint has already sent a FIN.

-### `--ss-enabled`
+### `ss-enabled`

 - Type: Boolean
 - Default: OFF